Last updated: 8/4/2017, through Amendment 15.

 The Solar System Workings (SSW) program is described in Appendix C.3 of the ROSES 2017 NRA.
+On July 10, 2017, it was modified by Amendment 15 which replaced the requirement for a step 1 proposal to the requirement for a Notice of Intent (NOI).
+Amendment 15 also adjusted the proposal due date to February 1, 2018 and revised some of the content of the call.
 The full document can be accessed under Solicitations at the NSPIRES web site.

 This is a very wide ranging call.
 While we provide a brief synopsis here, proposers must refer to the call for specifics.

 The Solar System Workings program solicits proposals for innovative scientific research related to understanding the atmospheric, climatological, dynamical, geologic, physical, and chemical processes occurring within the Solar System.
 This program is open to investigations relevant to surfaces and interiors of planetary bodies, planetary atmospheres, rings, orbital dynamics, and exospheres and magnetospheres.
 The Solar System Workings program values the potential of interdisciplinary efforts to solve key scientific questions.
 The program also values research in comparative planetology.
 Research supported by this call may include data synthesis, laboratory studies that examine physical or chemical properties and processes, studies of sample or analog materials of other Solar System bodies, field studies of terrestrial analogs of planetary environments, or theoretical and numerical modeling of physical or chemical processes.